dagfinnr/perl-extract-method/README.md

 * Errors and warnings from the `editortools` code end up inside the document instead of of being displayed in a user-friendly manner.
-* The principle of looking after the selected code for variables to return will not always work if the selected region code is inside a loop;
+* The principle of looking after the selected code for variables to return will not always work if the selected code is inside a loop;

 The following two are only cosmetic; they have no effect on how the code works.